palant/palant.info/content/articles/internal-kaspersky-api-exposed-to-websites/index.md

 image: doormat.png
 ---

 In December 2018 I discovered a series of vulnerabilities in Kaspersky software such as Kaspersky Internet Security 2019.
 Due to the way its Web Protection feature is implemented, internal application functionality can used by any website.
-It doesn't matter whether you allowed Kaspersky Protect browser extension to be installed, Web Protection functionality is active regardless and exploitable.
+It doesn't matter whether you allowed Kaspersky Protection browser extension to be installed, Web Protection functionality is active regardless and exploitable.

 {{< img src="doormat.png" alt="Kaspersky's communication with the browser protected by an easy to find key" width="600" />}}